The foundations of spectral computations via the Solvability Complexity Index hierarchy: Introduction

 \section{Introduction}

-The problem of computing spectra of operators has fascinated and frustrated mathematicians for several decades since the 1950s resulting in a vast literature (see \S \ref{sec:connection_work}).
-Indeed, W. Arveson pointed out in the nineties that: "{\it Unfortunately, there is a dearth of literature on this basic problem, and so far as we have been able to tell, there are no proven techniques}" \cite{Arveson_role_of94}.
-This longstanding problem, and the question why there have been no known general techniques, have recently been resolved \cite{ben2015can, hansen2011solvability} and are due to classification results in the newly established Solvability Complexity Index (SCI) hierarchy \cite{ben2015can, hansen2011solvability,colb1}.
+The problem of computing spectra of operators has fascinated yet frustrated mathematicians for several decades, resulting in a vast literature (see \S \ref{sec:connection_work}).
+Indeed, W. Arveson pointed out in the nineties that: ``{\it Unfortunately, there is a dearth of literature on this basic problem, and so far as we have been able to tell, there are no proven techniques}'' \cite{Arveson_role_of94}.
+This longstanding problem for general infinite matrices has recently been addressed \cite{ben2015can, hansen2011solvability}.
+Arveson's question, of why ``there are no proven techniques'', can be explained by classification results in the newly established Solvability Complexity Index (SCI) hierarchy \cite{opt_big, CRAS_SCI, Hansen2016ComplexityII, colbrook2021computing,colb1,colbrook4,colbrook2020foundations,colb2,ben2015can,hansen2011solvability, colbrook2021computingSIREV, colbrook2021can}.
 The fact that algorithms were not found for the general computational spectral problem has a potentially surprising cause: one needs several limits in the computation.
 Traditional approaches have been dominated by techniques based on one limit, and this is the reason behind Arveson's observation.
-Moreover, the fact that several limits are required is a phenomenon that is shared by other areas of computational mathematics.
+Moreover, the fact that several limits are required is a phenomenon shared by other areas of computational mathematics.
 For example, the problem of root-finding of polynomials with rational maps initiated by S. Smale \cite{smale_question} is also subject to the issue of requiring several limits.
-This was established by C. McMullen \cite{McMullen1, mcmullen1988braiding} and P. Doyle \& C. McMullen in \cite{Doyle_McMullen}, and their results become classification results in the SCI hierarchy.
+This result was established by C. McMullen \cite{McMullen1, mcmullen1988braiding} and P. Doyle \& C. McMullen in \cite{Doyle_McMullen}, and their results become classification results in the SCI hierarchy.

+Recent results establishing the SCI hierarchy \cite{opt_big, CRAS_SCI, Hansen2016ComplexityII, colbrook2021computing,colb1,colbrook4,colbrook2020foundations,colb2,ben2015can,hansen2011solvability, colbrook2021computingSIREV, colbrook2021can} reveal that the computational spectral problem becomes an infinite classification theory.
+There is a vast well of open problems, some of which have been open for decades.
+For example, the following issue, even when neglecting the requirement of an error parameter, has been open since the early days of spectral computations in the 1950s: